Orji Kalu: The Fearless Truth-Teller Seeking Peace Amidst Echoes Of Conflict

-While some leaders chose silence and others resorted to emotional responses, Senator Orji Uzor Kalu took a different path.
+While some leaders chose silence and others resort to emotional responses, Senator Orji Uzor Kalu took a different path.
 He spoke plainly and honestly, even though the truth was uncomfortable.

 The former Governor of Abia State has once again shown why many see him as a fearless Igbo leader.
 He chose facts over popularity and responsibility over political convenience, even when addressing an issue involving a man from his own region.